Leather Liner Chin Strap VII - Inspiration

 So, TAKE FIVE!

-It is amazing to me when creative people are permitted to explore possible solutions to problems without hindrance and often even more amazing than their solution, is the source of their muse.
+It is amazing to me when creative people are permitted to explore possible solutions to problems without hindrance, and often even more amazing than their solution is the source of their muse.

-So, If Mr. Skinner’s muse was safety-match packs and safety-belts, I wonder what Mr. Carr was thinking about?...
+So, if Mr. Skinner’s muse was safety-match packs and safety belts, I wonder what Mr. Carr was thinking about? ...

 Remember.